JCSS-PMC/PMC/part-01/basis-of-uncerainty-modelling.md

  treated as basic variables (compare 4.2).
 Finally there are also parameters which describe the requirements (e.g. serviceability constraints) and which may be treated as basic variables.
-The basic variables (in

- the wide sence given above) are assumed to carry the entire input information to the calculation model.
+The basic variables (in the wide sence given above) are assumed to carry the entire input information to the calculation model.

- The basic variables may be random variables (indlucing the special case deterministic variables) or stochastic processes or random fields.
+ The basic variables may be random variables (including the special case deterministic variables) or stochastic processes or random fields.
 Each basic variable is defined by a number of parameters such as mean, standard deviation, parameters determining the correlation structure etc.

-## Types of uncertainty
+## 4.2.
+Types of uncertainty

  Uncertainties from *all essential sources* must be evaluated and integrated in a basic variable model.
 Types of uncertainty to be taken